William F. Hederman

 Arthur van Benthem

-Arthur van Benthem is an Assistant Professor of Business Economics and Public Policy at Wharton.
-His research specializes in environmental and energy economics.
+Arthur van Benthem specializes in environmental and energy economics.
+He is an Assistant Professor of Business Economics and Public Policy at Wharton.
 His recent work focuses on unintended consequences of environmental legislation and the economic efficiency of energy policies.

 Before pursuing his doctoral studies at Stanford, he worked in various roles at Royal Dutch Shell, most recently in corporate strategy as an energy economist in the Long-Term Energy Scenarios Team.
 During his undergraduate studies, Arthur enjoyed working as an evening stock trader at IMC Trading in Amsterdam.